About Me

 Public Speaking #

-I’ve given talks at a number of different events including conferences, meetups, and private engagements.
-Some of the conferences I’ve spoken at in the past are QCon, All Things Open, MesosCon, ContainerCon, LinuxCon, and others.
+I’ve given talks at many events, including conferences, meetups, and private engagements.
+Some of the conferences I’ve spoken at are QCon, All Things Open, MesosCon, ContainerCon, LinuxCon, and others.

 Open Source #

-I’ve contributed to a long list of open source projects over the years.
-I am probably most well known for creating a project called Conky.
-Today I have more than 150 public GitHub projects, 2 of which have over 1,000 stars, 6 with over 100.
+I’ve contributed to a long list of open-source projects over the years.
+I am probably most well-known for creating a project called Conky.
+Today, I have more than 150 public GitHub projects, 2 of which have over 1,000 stars and 6 of which have over 100.
 Here are some of my projects:

-- dryoc, a pure-Rust general purpose cryptography library, based on the libsodium (which is based on the legendary NaCl from djb)
+• dryoc, a pure-Rust general-purpose cryptography library based on the libsodium library (which is based on the legendary NaCl from djb)

-- doge-streamer, a tool for streaming multiple webcams of my dog Doge from my apartment when I’m away, in order to take the edge off the separation anxiety I feel when I leave her alone
+• doge-streamer, a tool for streaming multiple webcams of my dog Doge from my apartment when I’m away to take the edge off the separation anxiety I feel when I leave her alone

 Writings #